junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-07-11 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-07-11 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-07-12 — Referred to the Subcommittee on Health.
+- 2016-07-13 — Committee Consideration and Mark-up Session Held.
+- 2016-07-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-09-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-09-20 — Committee on Energy and Commerce discharged.
+- 2016-09-20 — Committee on Energy and Commerce discharged.
+- 2016-09-20 — Considered under suspension of the rules. (consideration: CR H5685-5688)
+- 2016-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5713.
+- 2016-09-20 — Mr. Tiberi moved to suspend the rules and pass the bill, as amended.
+- 2016-09-20 — Placed on the Union Calendar, Calendar No. 594.
+- 2016-09-20 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+114-761, Part I.
+- 2016-09-20 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+114-761, Part I.